ECCO vs Hotter Shoes: Which is better?

 Do ECCO shoes last longer?

 The construction and materials used in the majority of ECCO Shoes mean that they are immediately at an advantage over many other brands, in terms of longevity.
-As with all high quality goods, the better you look after something, the longer they could last, however if they’ve made with hard wear in mind it helps a lot more.
+As with all high-quality goods, the better you look after something, the longer they could last, however, if they’ve made with hard wear in mind it helps a lot more.

-One of the main reasons for the hard wearing credentials of the brand is their consistent use of direct injection polyurethane soles.
+One of the main reasons for the hard-wearing credentials of the brand is its consistent use of direct injection polyurethane soles.
 This is a major component of the cost of the shoe, but creates an extremely strong bond between upper and sole, as well as standing up to an immense amount of wear and tear.
 The really clever thing about this type of construction is that makes it wears well but does not compromise on comfort – after all a concrete block could be seen as hard wearing.
 Injection moulded styles are also lightweight, soft and supremely flexible

 This has become a major marketing area for ECCO as a brand, and rightly so given some of the beautiful leather products they create.
-However, you may be wondering does good quality leather make shoes better, or more hard wearing than any other brand?
+However, you may be wondering does good quality leather make shoes better, or more hard-wearing than any other brand?
 The answer is that it certainly helps.
 Ultimately a higher quality leather will look great for longer.
-Everything from the dye process to the leather splitting process in manufacture contributes – with deeper colours, stronger (not necessarily thicker) leathers that have been split fewer times, the upper of a shoe will last longer and be easier to care maintain (covering scuffs).
+Everything from the dyeing process to the leather splitting process in manufacture contributes – with deeper colours, stronger (not necessarily thicker) leathers that have been split fewer times, the upper of a shoe will last longer and be easier to care maintain (covering scuffs).

 Are ECCO orthopedic?

 Known for their comfort, support and style, it comes as no surprise that ECCO shoes are often recommended by podiatrists.
-The built in support around the arch and the heel, along with innovative design and materials make their shoes a very strong contender and we very often recommend a them to our customers in stores.
+The built-in support around the arch and the heel, along with innovative design and materials make their shoes a very strong contender and we very often recommend them to our customers in stores.
 The well-placed support encourages your feet into the correct natural alignment, whilst the removable insoles offer room for additional orthotics if required.
-The most important thing, is to find a style and a size that is really well suited to your own foot shape.
+The most important thing is to find a style and a size that is really well suited to your own foot shape.
 Even the best designed shoes, with the finest materials, can be a bit hopeless if they are not the correct size for your foot.